 Why consider Direct-to-Patient logistics?

 patient-centricity, the DtP approach has evolved over the past decade with

 worldwide acceptance growing significantly in the last three years.

 This model allows patients to access customized care, novel or established therapies without leaving the comfort of their own home, offering significant benefit for the patient and all associated parties.
-Here are just some of the benefits associated with DtP:

 As healthcare moves towards a patient-centric approach and clinical trials expand in growing markets, the DtP model is becoming increasingly popular.
 To find out about DtP, its benefits and challenges please download our Direct-to-Patient Services e-book.